Main header image

 Students attending an international school may request payment be made directly to them if the college or university will not accept a check from a second party.
 In that case, the international student must provide proof of enrollment before a wire transfer can be made.
 Awards are wired to all Non-U.S. scholarship recipients once proof of enrollment and wire form has been received.

-As part of your application, you must upload the following:
+As part of your application, you must upload:

-One online recommendation form must be submitted on your behalf no later than April 29, 2024 3:00 pm Central Time.
+One online recommendation form must be submitted (in English) on your behalf no later than May 5, 2025 3:00 pm Central Time (U.S.).

 Your application is not complete unless all required materials are submitted electronically.